nashville-software-school/client-side-mastery/book-0-installations/chapters/THINKING.md

 let yourApples = 11
 ```

-You need to switch the value of each variable.
-You can't define any other variables as part of the algorithm.
+You are going to write some additional code that will switch the value of each variable.
 When your algorithm runs, the value of `myApples` should be 11, and the value of `yourApples` should be 5.

+* You can't define any other variables as part of the algorithm.
+* Changing these two lines of code to replace `5` with `11`, and `11` with `5` is not an algorithm.
+* You don't need any functions implement this algorithm, just a few lines of code.

 ## Helpful Hints